dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 ```
 These two methods `matches?` and `failure_message`  are all you need to define a simple matcher.

-Composing matchers
+<div style="text-align: center;">Composing matchers</div>

-Where the matchers really shine is when you compose them with other mattress to specify exactly what you expect and nothing more. the result is more robust tests and fewer false failures. here are a few different ways to compose matchers:
+Where the matchers really shine is when you compose them with other mattress to specify exactly what you expect and nothing more. the result is more robust tests and fewer false failures.
+Here are a few different ways to compose matchers:

 <table>
   <thead>
     <tr>
       <th>Technique</th>
       <th>Usage</th>
-      <th>Code example (very brief)</th>
+      <th>Code example</th>
     </tr>
   </thead>
   <tbody>